kilasuit/InitialInteractionNotes/README.md

 ## How to Submit an IIN

-Projects can decide on whether they want to contain IIN's within thier repository or whether they have a dedicated reposistory where these IIN's and other Project Docs are stored.
+Projects can decide on whether they want to contain IIN's within their repository or whether they have a dedicated repository where these IIN's and other Project Docs are stored.

 If they store them in the repository, they are stored in `./docs/IINs/` If they store them elsewhere then they should still store them in whichever repo they designate and should be stored in `./docs/IINs/`.